¡Obtenga asesoría en español! Llámenos hoy a (800) 222-4701

 • Bubinga – Sometimes called “African rosewood,” bubinga is a hard wood that is gaining popularity.
 It’s sometimes used as the inner ply of a shell (for attack), while other woods are used for the outer plies.

-From their early incarnation as animal skins stretched across logs, drum heads and their technology have leaped forward, beginning with the invention of the first plastic head 50 years ago.
-Available in thick or thin, single- or multi-ply, coated or clear, with reinforced centers or edges, the range of head types can seem overwhelming.
-However, when forced to choose, you should remember that moderation is the key: a general-purpose, medium-weight head will usually do the job.
-For a hard-hitting, loud drummer, a heavier- weight or double-ply head can withstand the pressure.
+From their early incarnation as animal skins stretched across logs, drum heads and their technology have leaped forward, beginning with the invention of the first plastic head over 50 years ago.
+These synthetic heads can be thick or thin, single- or multi-ply, coated or clear, and outfitted with reinforced centers or edges.
+While the range of head types can seem abundant, you should remember that moderation is the key: a general-purpose, medium-weight head will usually do the job.
+For a hard-hitting, loud drummer, double-ply heads are built to withstand the pressure.
 If tuning out overtones and controlling ring is important, then heads treated with sound-controlling centers or edges will help.
+Once you’ve got your heads of choice on hand, our guide on how to tune drums will help you find the perfect tension to best suit your sound.

 Cymbals

-The scope and characteristics of cymbals are too broad to cover here.
-Cymbals provide a metallic “soprano” range of tones to complement the “thuddy” characteristics of drums.
+The scope and characteristics of cymbals are extensive.
+Cymbals provide that metallic “soprano” range of tones to complement the “thuddy” characteristics of drums.
 Here are three of the most commonly used cymbals:

 Ride – A medium-weight cymbal that helps outline the rhythmic framework of a song, along with the kick and the snare.
 Ride cymbals can generally withstand repeated strikes without building up too much of a roar.